nhsengland/evalsense/docs/index.md

 evalsense webui
 ```

 after installing the package and its dependencies.
+Note that you need to install EvalSense with the `webui` extra (`pip install "evalsense[webui]"`) or an extra that includes it before running this command.

 ## Acknowledgements